Learning Controlled Stochastic Differential Equations: Numerical Experiments

-\paragraph{Python open-source library.} Our implementation is available as an open-source Python library on the GitHub repository \url{lmotte/sde-learn}.
-The library includes comprehensive documentation and example scripts demonstrating various use cases with light computational demands.
-In particular, our implementation supports the Nyström approximation \citep{rudi2015less}, which aids in reducing the computational complexity of Fokker-Planck matching.
-Further details, including thorough derivations of all necessary formulas for implementing the proposed estimator and the computational complexity of each step, are provided in Section \ref{sec:implementation_uncontrolled}.
+\paragraph{Python open-source library.} Our implementation is available as an open-source Python library at \url{lmotte/sde-learn}.
+The library includes documentation and example scripts with light computational demands.
+In particular, it supports the Nyström approximation \citep{rudi2015less}, which helps reduce the computational cost of Fokker--Planck matching.
+Further details, including derivations of the formulas used to implement the estimator and the computational complexity of each step, are given in Appendix~\ref{sec:implementation_uncontrolled}.